-- A doctoral student who withdraws from the Institute after having (1) resided in a doctoral degree program for over three years, (2) attained the necessary credits for degree completion, and (3) applied to have their dissertation reviewed is awarded a doctoral degree if he or she passes the dissertation review.
-(Article 21 of the Guidelines on Degree Examination) - A doctoral student who withdraws from the Institute after having resided in a doctoral degree program for over three years and attained the necessary credits for degree completion is awarded a doctoral degree if the following conditions are met: the student has submitted his or her dissertation and has begun procedures to have it reviewed within four years of his or her withdrawal, and then passes the dissertation review and academic ability assessment.
-(Article 22 of the Guidelines on Degree Examination) This four-year period only applies to doctoral students affiliated to a school who withdraw from the Institute under the aforementioned circumstances on or after May 10, 2019.
-In all other cases, the period is two years.
+- i.
+A doctoral student who withdraws from the Institute after having (1) resided in a doctoral degree program for over three years, (2) attained the necessary credits for degree completion, and (3) applied to have their dissertation reviewed is awarded a doctoral degree if he or she passes the dissertation review.
+(Article 21 of the Guidelines on Degree Examination) - ii.
+A doctoral student who withdraws from the Institute after having resided in a doctoral degree program for over three years and attained the necessary credits for degree completion is awarded a doctoral degree if the following conditions are met: the student has submitted his or her dissertation and has begun procedures to have it reviewed within two years of his or her withdrawal, and then passes the dissertation review and academic ability assessment.
+(Article 22 of the Guidelines on Degree Examination)